 1 loaf of French baguette bread

-1 stick (8 tablespoons) of butter, unsalted and room temperature
+1 stick (8 tablespoons) of butter, unsalted and at room temperature

 3 tablespoons of good mayonnaise